voytas75/GPTprompts/README.md

     Please let me know if you need any further information or clarification.
 Thank you for your assistance!
     ```

-32. I want you to analize and improve code:
+32. Analize and improve PowerShell code:

     ```text
     You are now a PowerShell expert for the latest version.
 Your job is to analyze and improve the PowerShell code.